 - After notification, the reserved item is placed on the hold shelf and held for 5 days.
 If the item has not been picked up by the end of the fifth day, staff will notify the next person on the reserve waiting list or re-shelve the item.

 - Cardholders may request that a family member pick up their reserved item by calling the Library in advance of pick up.
 The cardholder must give staff the name of the family member they have approved to pick up their reserved item.
 The person picking up the reserved item must have the family member’s library card and their own valid I.D.

 - Cardholders may renew items in person, online, or by phone.
 They may renew items up to three times for an additional three week period each time, providing there are no reserves on the items.

-• New books (green dot) may be renewed only once for two weeks.
+• New books (blue dot) may be renewed only once for two weeks.

 • DVD’s and DVD-MULTI’s may not be renewed.

 - Cardholders may checkout an item that they had previously renewed the maximum number of times after waiting one day.

 Revised and adopted: